Supercheck LogoSupercheck

 Add DNS Record

-Log in to your DNS provider (e.g., Cloudflare, GoDaddy, Namecheap) and add a CNAME record.
+Log in to your DNS provider (e.g., Cloudflare, GoDaddy, Namecheap) and add the required DNS records.

-For example, if your custom domain is status.yourcompany.com:
+For example, if your custom domain is status.example.net:

 Reserved domain namespace: Do not set your custom domain to STATUS_PAGE_DOMAIN itself or any of its subdomains.
 That namespace is reserved for default UUID URLs ([uuid].STATUS_PAGE_DOMAIN).
 Use a separate hostname and point its CNAME to the target shown in Settings.

-Cloudflare users: Set the proxy status to DNS only (grey cloud icon) during initial verification.
-You can re-enable the proxy after the domain is verified.
+Cloudflare users: Set the proxy status to DNS only (grey cloud icon) during initial verification and initial HTTPS checks.
+Only re-enable the proxy after the origin serves the custom hostname correctly.

 Verify DNS